PitPik/VOM/README.md

 appendChild(item, parent); // item, parent: model element (Object)
 // inserts an existing or new item to the model at the end of parent's children Array.
+// childNodes property will be created automatically to parent if it doesn't exist.
 // New items will be enhanced automatically
 // returns the (new) item

 prependChild(item, parent); // item, parent: model element (Object)
 // inserts an existing or new item to the model at the beginning of parent's children Array.
+// childNodes property will be created automatically to parent if it doesn't exist.
 // New items will be enhanced automatically
 // returns the (new) item